'My 21st birthday plans? I'll watch Nadal-Djokovic'

 As everyone knows I am a Rafael Nadal fan and I would love to watch his match against Novak Djokovic.

-I will be too curious about what will happen not to see it, but I will be watching on the TV rather than at the stadium.
+I will be too curious about what will happen not to see it, but I will watch on TV rather than at the stadium.

-I watched Rafa's last match against Felix Auger-Aliassime, although not the full match because it was so long.
+I watched Rafa's last match against Felix Auger-Aliassime, although not the full game because it was so long.

 During the tournament I need to be focused on my own preparations, my rest and my routine.
 That's why I won't be going to watch the quarter-final in the stadium.